Bazthal/MP3PlayerV2/README.md

     - Title (A-Z / Z-A)
     - Play Count (High → Low / Low → High)
     - Last Played (Newest → Oldest / Oldest → Newest)

+### Drag and Drop Support
+- Drop folders or files directly onto the playlist section:
+  - Supports dropping your entire music collection in one go
+  - Works with both individial files and nested folder structures
+- Recursively scans all dropped folders for supported audio formats
+  - Uses the same file type filters as the Open File Dialog
+- Playlist files are loaded automaticly
+  - Supported formats are parsed and added automaticaly
+  - Note: When adding files alongside a playlist drop the playlist separately first to avoid clearing existing items.

 ### WebSocket Remote Control
 Seamless remote integration for streaming or automation setups.
 The built-in **WebSocket server** broadcasts track updates and accepts basic playback commands.